kastela-sdp/kastela-sdk-node/README.md

-# Kastela SDK for Node.js
+# Kastela Server SDK for Node.js

 Credential is required when using the SDK, download it on the entities page.